What is the Canada Divorce Act?

 In Canada, most divorces are based on a year of separation which doesn’t mean living in different houses.
 You can be legally separated and still living in the same home, which often happens due to parenting or financial reasons.

 The Divorce Process in Calgary

 Filing a Claim for Divorce

 Your divorce process begins when one party files a Statement of Claim for Divorce.
 If you are filing for divorce in Alberta, at least one party must be a resident of Alberta.
 If neither party resides in Alberta, you will need to file for divorce in the jurisdiction where you or your spouse live.
 When the Statement of Claim is filed, you can also file for a division of matrimonial property, propose custody and parenting for any children of the marriage, and/or child support or spousal support.
 The filed claim is then served on the other spouse.

 Receiving a Claim for Divorce

 When the responding spouse receives the State of Claim for Divorce they may file a demand of notice if they agree with the claim.
-If they do not agree with the claim they may file a Statement of Defence.
+If they do not agree with the claim they may file a Statement of Defense.
 Alternately, the served partner can file a Counterclaim which introduces a separate proposal with respect to property, support or parenting, which would then be served on the other spouse.

 Filing for a Certificate of Divorce in Calgary